Driver pleads guilty to being drunk, speeding in crash that claimed a mother's life

-The drunken driver who caused the death of a Candice McDowell, an Omaha mother, has pleaded guilty.
+The drunken driver who caused the death of Candice McDowell, an Omaha mother, has pleaded guilty.

 McDowell, then 37, was driving home from work the night before Thanksgiving when the crash occurred at 144th and Harrison Streets.